Skip to content

 It may help to:

-It is important not to lose weight during treatment, even if you are overweight and would like to.
+It is important not to lose weight during treatment, even if you are overweight and would like to, we would recommend keeping your weight stable where possible

 The effects of unintentional weight loss may mean: